-The Chechen span a variety of occupations and income levels.
+The Chechens span a variety of occupations and income levels.
 Most are farmers who grow grains, vegetables, or fruit.
 Others raise stock, particularly fine-fleeced sheep.
 Still others work in oil refineries.
 Chechen women work outside of their homes daily, as do other women in the former Soviet Union.

-The core of the Chechen society is the taip, a clan-like organization whose members descended from a common ancestor.
+The core of Chechen society is the taip, a clan-like organization whose members descended from a common ancestor.
 A group of elders with its own court rules each taip.

-In marriage, the Chechen generally choose mates from outside their own clans.
+In marriage, the Chechens generally choose mates from outside their own clans.
 Marriage between blood relatives within a span of three generations is forbidden.
 The groom's family pays a dowry to the bride or her family as a guarantee against divorce.
 Traditionally, a Chechen wife could not eat with her husband or speak to his relatives.
 Her role was simply one of submission.

 Kazakstan dominates Central Asia and the trade routes between the East and West.
 It was a member of the USSR from 1936-1991, and the people re-elected the Communist Party after their independence in 1991.
 Kazakstan is bounded on the west and north by Russia; on the east by China; and on the south by Kyrgyzstan, Uzbekistan, and Turkmenistan.

 Ruins of church buildings in Kazakstan indicate that at least some Chechen had converted to Christianity by the eighth century.
 However, during the sixteenth century, Islam was introduced by other peoples who settled among the Chechens.
 By the late seventeenth century, all remaining ties to Christianity had vanished from the region.